Anti-Racism

 Inclusive processes take longer to come to consensus, but once a decision is made, implementation is quicker.

-Confidentiality (not secrecy) is important, allowing individuals to make mistakes and recover from them without being demonized by the institution.
+Trust is important to transparent communication, allowing individuals to make mistakes and recover from them without being scapegoated by the institution.

 Cooperation & collaboration